2016 Minnesota House of Representatives election: DFL

+Predictions

 Competitive districts

 According to MinnPost, the Star Tribune, the Pioneer Press, and MPR News, a total of 25 districts were competitive.
 MinnPost considered 17 districts to be competitive—12 of which were held by the Republicans and five by the DFL, the Star Tribune 22—16 of which were held by the Republicans and six by the DFL, the Pioneer Press eight—seven of which were held by the Republicans and one by the DFL, and MPR News 14—11 of which were held by the Republicans and three by the DFL.